connorjcantrell/embedded-monstera/README.md

 Growing a Monstera is easy.
 Let's over complicate it by building an embedded system that monitors and records local conditions to determine an optimal watering schedule.

-## Phase 1: Plant Condition Device
+## Phase 1: Measurement Device
-Battery powered embedded device capable of sending remote messages of current sensor data and alerts (Low battery, etc)
+Waterproof, battery powered, embedded device capable of sending remote messages of current sensor data as well as alerts (Low battery, etc)

 Inputs:
 - Soil Moisture